Synopsis

 Subtask 1 – Pathways to change: Learning across regions and best practices

 - Osunmuyiwa and Ahlborg: ”Stimulating competition, diversification, or re-enforcing entrepreneurial barriers?
 Exploring small-scale electricity systems and gender-inclusive entrepreneurship” in the journal Energy Research & Social Science.
-There is also a news item on the this publication in Nature Energy
+There is also a news item on the publication in Nature Energy.

 - Subtask 1 is producing a state-of-the-art review on research in the nexus of energy use, policy and gender.
 This article is in progress.